 You can get SSDT for Visual Studio 2019 or Azure Data Studio via the SQL Database Projects Extension.

-For non-Windows machine you can build a dacpac file by creating a normal .fsproj class library, and changing it to use Sdk <Project Sdk="MSBuild.Sdk.SqlProj/1.16.2">
+For non-Windows machines, you can build a dacpac file by creating a normal .fsproj class library, and changing it to use Sdk <Project Sdk="MSBuild.Sdk.SqlProj/1.16.2">

 as described in here with more details.